 Blue is a spiritual color, related to water and the heavens.
 It has the capacity to both calm and inspire.
 Dark blue, such as royal or navy, is associated with tradition, security, and nobility.
 Blue is the best color for inducing sleep.
 SUGGESTED USE: the bathroom, especially a relaxing home spa, or bedroom walls for someone who is bothered by insomnia.

 Gray is considered neutral and conservative, even boring.
-At the same time, gray materials play a starring role in the work of fashion-forward decorators in big cities like Los Angles.
+At the same time, gray materials play a starring role in the work of fashion-forward decorators in big cities like Los Angeles.
 Concrete and steel give decor a modern, urban vibe.
 SUGGESTED USE: strikingly avant-garde floor or countertops.

 Pink has many of red's positive qualities, but is less "hot" and overpowering.
 Instead, it is an agreeable combination of relaxing and conducive to romance.
 In excess, it promotes passivity and weakness of the muscles.
 SUGGESTED USE: cozy, casual den.

 Black is mysterious, modern, and quirky.
 The hallmark of introspection, it indicates contracting energy and stillness.
 While it can be a symbol of quiet luxury and power, it also has strong associations with death and mourning.
 SUGGESTED USE: gallery wall highlighted by your prized artwork or crafts.